mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 1. All text to left of Bet/Win columns is either static to the template page or static as rendered from the database.
 User cannot change this static text.

-1. User will be prompted after pressing Sumbit, e.g., "You are about to wager
+1. User will be prompted after pressing Submit, e.g., "You are about to wager
 $212 on this game.
 Are you sure?"
 Y/N buttons.

 1. User will receive confirmation once Submit has sucessfully processed on the